Rock climbing terms: the crag slang and jargon you need for the Olympics and beyond

 Alex Foxfield

-A passionate mountaineer, Mountain Leader and President of the London Mountaineering Club, it's fair to say Alex enjoys being up in the high places.
+A passionate mountaineer, Mountain Leader and former President of the London Mountaineering Club, it's fair to say Alex enjoys being up in the high places.
 While his introduction to mountaineering was more through hiking and trail running, he's since become a proficient climber, learning the ropes from experienced climbers in his beloved London Mountaineering Club.

 The basics